fedspendingtransparency/usaspending-api/using_the_api.md

-# The DATA Act Data Store Application Programming Interface (API)
+# The USAspending Application Programming Interface (API)

-The DATA Act Data Store API allows the public to accesss data published via the Broker or USASpending.
+The USAspending API allows the public to accesss data published via the Broker or USAspending.

 ## Background